 This diagram illustrates the program's timeline and sequence of residencies and courses (click to enlarge).

 Core courses ground students theoretically, calling on them to consider from varied perspectives the key issues that technology poses to senior managers, equipping students with the tools they need to be effective managers.
 Case studies sharpen analytical skills and teach students to develop concrete solutions to challenges drawn from the workplace.

 Electives offer students the opportunity to supplement their knowledge with courses designed expressly for the Executive Technology Management program as well as appropriate courses from other schools and departments of the University.

-The Master’s Project & Executive Seminars
+The Master’s Project and Executive Seminars

 The Master’s Project demonstrates students’ command of the best practices of executive-level technology management by presenting a technology-based response — usually in the form of a product or service — to a complex, real-world business challenge, objective, or scenario.
 Ideas are devised for the Master’s Project at the beginning of the program.
-Then work with the one-on-one executive mentor begins to develop and strengthen the idea into a project plan that will ultimately produce a complete and entirely portable professional asset.
+Then one-on-one work with the executive mentor begins to develop and strengthen the idea into a project plan that will ultimately produce a complete and entirely portable professional asset.

 The projects are based on real-world business opportunities or challenges and are often centered on a business scenario the student knows firsthand from his or her own professional experience.
 Over the course of the program, and in partnership with the program’s community of faculty, peers, and industry leaders, students research, develop, test, and refine their solutions.
 The project will address the key components of technology management: product realization, strategic planning and marketing, and operations management.